jrijul1201/Store-Monitoring-System/README.md

    cd Store-Monitoring-System
    ```

-3. Set up your `config.env` file with the following format:
+3. Set up your `.env` file with the following format:

    ```env
    DEBUG=False